Sleep Apnea Treatment in Federal Way, WA

 To fix sleep apnea, you must first be diagnosed, and then we can help you find the best solution, such as an oral appliance that you can wear at night.
 This keeps the airway open and unobstructed.

-The oral appliance is custom-made for your mouth and easy to use and clean.
+The oral appliance is custom-made for your mouth and is easy to use and clean.
 Unlike a CPAP machine, it’s comfortable, quiet, and won’t disrupt your sleep.

 You may be wondering how it works – our custom-made appliance for sleep apnea supports the jaw in the necessary forward position to help keep the upper airway open.
 The result is a better night’s sleep without snoring.